CODES-group/opyrability/docs/api.md

 # API Documentation

-The functions described below are part of PyPO and are classified based on their functionality.
+The functions described below are part of opyrability and are classified based on their functionality.
 Each function also contains a worked example based on the famous [Shower Problem](examples_gallery/operability_index_shower.ipynb){cite}`vinson00, lima10b`